epsilon-rbtcs/100daysOfPython/Day_7/README.md

 # Day 7 - Hangman Game

 This is a terminal-based Hangman game built in Python as part of Day 7 in the 100 Days of Python course.

+## How It Works

 The game randomly selects a word, and the player must guess it letter by letter while avoiding losing all 6 lives.

 ---